Quickstart

 Run the agent orchestration

-Section titled “Run the agent orchestration”The Runner is in handling the execution of the invidiual agents, any potential handoffs and tool executions.
+Section titled “Run the agent orchestration”The runner handles executing individual agents, any handoffs, and any tool calls.

 import { Agent, run } from '@openai/agents';